Cape Canaveral Launch Complex 34: Construction

-Saturn I series
+Saturn I and IB

 LC-34 saw its first launch on October 27, 1961.
 The first Saturn I, Block I, mission SA-1, lofted a dummy upper stage on a suborbital trajectory into the Atlantic.
 The subsequent three Saturn I launches took place at LC-34, ending with SA-4 on March 28, 1963.
 The six ensuing Saturn I, Block II launches were conducted at LC-37.

-On November 29, 1963, following the death of President John F. Kennedy, his successor Lyndon B. Johnson issued Executive Order 11129 renaming both NASA's Merrit Island Launch Operations Center and "the facilities of Station No. 1 of the Atlantic Missile Range" (a reference to Canaveral AFB) the "John F. Kennedy Space Center".
-He had also convinced Gov. C. Farris Bryant (D-Fla.) to change the name of Cape Canaveral to Cape Kennedy.
-This resulted in some confusion in public perception, which conflated the two.
-NASA Administrator James E. Webb clarified this by issuing a directive stating the Kennedy Space Center name applied only to Merritt Island, while the Air Force issued a general order renaming the Air Force Station launch site Cape Kennedy Air Force Station.

-Saturn IB series

 LC-34 was extensively modified to support Saturn IB launches, which began in February 1966.
 New anchor points were built to fasten the service structure in place during high winds.
 Access arms on the umbilical tower were rebuilt to match the larger rocket.
 At the 67-meter level, the swing arm was outfitted with a white room to permit access to the command module at the top of a rocket.

 Two Saturn IBs (AS-201 and AS-202) were successfully launched from LC-34 before the Apollo 1 fire brought Apollo activities at the spaceport to an abrupt halt.
 After the fire, extinguishing equipment was installed at the top of the umbilical tower, and a slide wire was set up to provide astronauts a quick escape in the event of an emergency.

-The first crewed Apollo launch—Apollo 7 on October 11, 1968—was the last time LC-34 was used.
-NASA considered reactivating both LC-34 and LC-37 for the Apollo Applications Program, but instead LC-39B was modified to launch Saturn IBs.
+The first crewed Apollo launch—Apollo 7 on October 11, 1968—was the most recent time LC-34 was used.
+NASA considered reactivating both LC-34 and Launch Complex 37 for the Apollo Applications Program, but instead LC-39B was modified to launch Saturn IBs.

-The geographical name change from Cape Canaveral to Cape Kennedy proved to be unpopular, owing to the historical longevity of Cape Canaveral.
-In 1973, both the Air Force Base and the geographical Cape names were reverted to Canaveral.

-Launch Complex 34 today
+Inactivity

-After the decommissioning of LC-34, the umbilical tower and service structure were razed, leaving only the launch platform standing at the center of the pad.
-It serves as a memorial to the crew of Apollo 1.
+After the decommissioning of LC-34, the umbilical tower and service structure were razed, leaving only the launch platform standing at the center of the pad, as well as the two flame deflectors and the blockhouse.
+The original spherical Liquid Oxygen (LOX) tank also stood at the pad until 2008, when it was purchased by SpaceX and relocated to Space Launch Complex 40 (SLC-40) for use in Falcon 9 flights.

+Currently, LC-34 is not tenanted by anybody and is primarily used as a memorial for Apollo 1.
+However, the United States Space Force has entertained leasing the pad to a commercial customer on account of its relatively large size and Cape Canaveral's limited real estate.
+Additionally, any precedent of a memorialized launch site refraining from getting a tenant was broken in 2023, when the Space Force awarded the lease for Launch Complex 14 (which has been similarly used to honor the Mercury Seven) to Stoke Space for use in Nova flights.

+Apollo 1 memorial

+Following Apollo 7's flight, the remaining parts of LC-34 like the launch platform serve as a memorial to the crew of Apollo 1.
 A dedicatory plaque affixed to the structure bears the inscription: